- For Filipino Martial arts Escrima stick fighting

 Arnis, Escrima or Kali was subsequently outlawed, but the techniques did not disappear.
 The were preserved in secret, sometimes under the very noses of conquerors, in the form of dances or mock battles staged in religious plays.
 Escrima incorporated three related methods: “espada y daga” (sword and dagger), which employs a long blade and short dagger; “solo baston” (single stick); and “sinawali” (to weave), which uses two sticks of equal length twirled in “weaving” fashion for blocking and striking.

 Nowadays most people tend to train with the Rattan sticks which help prevent injuries, also most styles of Arnis, Escrima or Kali will use armour especially hand and head protection, but body protection is also quite common.
-Competition in armour and limited armour are common, so people can compete to help home their skills and technique.
+Competition in armour and limited armour are common, so people can compete to help hone their skills and technique.

 Enso Martial Arts Shop has a great range of Escrima sticks for sale.
 They are most commonly used for Filipino stick fighting martial arts but martial arts from other countries do have techniques and styles that use a similar length stick.
+These Arnis sticks are 66cm in length or 26 inches and 2.5cm diameter.

 These rattan escrima sticks have a few properties that makes them perfect for kali stick fighting and practicing self defence techniques.
 First, they are really tough and only break when under worst punishment.
 Second, they are really lightweight, the rattan is the cousin to Bamboo, but solid unlike bamboo.
 Third, it doesn’t splinter so makes it a very safe weapon to train with.